Rubinskiy/Mobile-app-auth-server/README.md

 Now, let's be more specific and add a few details to this.

-Now say you have a mobile app written in React Native that has only two functions:
+Now say you have a mobile app written in React Native that only has two functions:
 - Login an existing user from the server's database
 - Register a new user and add them to the server's database

+And you also have the server, written in PHP 7, designed to respond to the two requests that a client can make.
+It interacts with a MySQL database to store and retrieve information.

+Great!
+But first, what should the structure of the MySQL database look like?